qdev89/StellaRougeGame/README.md

 - **Boss Rewards**: Defeat bosses to earn powerful upgrades, credits, and ship unlocks
 - **Subsystem Synergy Grid**: A 3×3 grid of ship subsystems that create powerful effects when compatible upgrades are adjacent
 - **Nemesis System**: The final boss evolves based on how you defeated previous sector bosses (coming soon)
+- **Ammo Management**: Strategic ammo system with different consumption rates for each weapon type
+- **Weapon Variety**: Multiple weapon types with unique behaviors and ammo requirements
+- **Resource Collection**: Collect ammo drops from defeated enemies to maintain your arsenal

 ## How to Play